 Profile Updated:

 Summary: The program is targeted at individuals whose mental illnesses are seen as instrumental in their offenses, and who are likely to qualify for and benefit from publicly supported treatment in the community.
-The overall goal is to reduce recidivism.
-The program is rated Effective for reducing the likelihood of any new felony conviction and conviction of any new offense.
+The overall goal is to reduce recidivism .
+The program is rated Effective.
+Participants in the program were less likely to be convicted of any new offense and convicted of felony offenses, compared with the matched comparison group.
+The difference was statistically significant.
 (Review the full program description).

 |